 This is the third installment of a series on Assessments in the Communicative and Comprehension based classroom.
 This post covers how powerful timed writes are, when used as formative assessments to measure student growth.

-This year I implemented regular monthly timed writes for all my students.
+Last year, I implemented monthly timed writes for all my students.
 Timed writes are the best way to measure how quickly students access words in their heads to create a narrative.
 I don’t grade them but they are a wonderful formative assessment.
-As teachers, the only way we have to influence the number of words students have available in their heads and the ease with which they retrieve these words is by providing a lot of comprehensible and compelling input.
+As teachers, the only way we have to influence the number of words students have available in their heads in the long term and the ease with which they retrieve these words is by providing a lot of comprehensible and compelling input.

 You can read more about timed writes here.